-- Aquifer water quality protection and recharge; - Residential development potential; - Land use conflicts to south (agriculture) and east (quarries, rock crushing, trucking); - Greyhound track potential for conflict with residential development; - Drainage to Eulomogo Creek and Macquarie River if further developed; - Geotech suitability for development; and - Geotech suitability for development by zoning, assuming suitability.
+- Aquifer water quality protection and recharge; - Residential development potential; - Landuse conflicts to south (agriculture) and east (quarries, rock crushing, trucking); - Greyhound track potential for conflict with residential development; - Drainage to Eulomogo Creek and Macquarie River if further developed; - Geotech suitability for development; and - Geotech suitability for development by zoning, assuming suitability.

-Potentially very significant to Dubbo 21 Strategies 4 and 6 due to it being the last extensive area for prospective residential development east of the Macquarie River.
+Potentially very significant to the Dubbo 21 Plan Strategies 4 and 6 due to it being the last extensive area for prospective residential development east of the Macquarie River.

-• The future role of the precinct will be dominated by the City's need to continue to provide areas suitable for fully serviced suburban residential development.
+• The future role of the precinct will be dominated by the city's need to continue to provide areas suitable for fully serviced suburban residential development.

-- Resolve concerns related to aquifers and Eulomogo Creek in event of decision to allow suburban residential development; - Ensure potentials for conflict between residential development and quarry/crushing/trucking operations, agriculture, and greyhound track are resolved prior to zoning for residential use; - Based on the Draft Keswick Structure Plan 1996 commit this as the final major area for fully serviced residential development of the Macquarie River; - Consolidate Hawthorn Street light industrial area; and - Resolve traffic conflicts at Hawthorn Street junction.
+- Resolve concerns related to aquifers and Eulomogo Creek in event of decision to allow suburban residential development; - Ensure potentials for conflict between residential development and quarry/crushing/trucking operations, agriculture, and greyhound track are resolved prior to zoning for residential use; - Based on the Draft Keswick Structure Plan 1996 commit this as the final major area for fully serviced residential development east of the Macquarie River; - Consolidate Haw thorn Street light industrial area; and - Resolve traffic conflicts at Haw thorn Street junction.